 Art and heritage

-Pierre Morel is considered one of the oldest artists in Lozère.
-The master builder, originally from Majorca, directed the construction of the cathedral of Mende.
-It is said that he even took on some of the most difficult tasks himself.
-Blaise Mercier, woodcarver, came to contribute to the building around 1680, by shaping the stalls of the cathedral.
-His peers, Pascal, Joseph Abounenc and Pagès, were responsible for the pulpit and the great Christ.
+Pierre Morel is considered one of Lozère's oldest artists.
+The master builder, originally from Majorca, directed the construction of Mende Cathedral.
+He is even said to have taken on some of the more difficult tasks himself.
+Blaise Mercier, a woodcarver, made his contribution to the edifice around 1680, shaping the cathedral's stalls.
+His peers, Pascal, Joseph Abounenc and Pagès, took charge of the pulpit and the great Christ.

 Painters

-Jeanne Bourrillon-Tournay is a little known portrait painter of the Belle Époque.
-Born in 1867, she was the wife of Maurice Bourrillon, a member of parliament.
-She lived in Mende and painted many portraits in her house on the Boulevard des Capucins.
-Her paintings, of a worldly nature, are distinguished by their pearly sheen.
+Jeanne Bourrillon-Tournay is a little-known portraitist of the Belle Époque.
+Born in 1867 and the wife of Maurice Bourrillon, a member of parliament, she lived in Mende and painted many portraits in her house on Boulevard des Capucins.
+Her worldly paintings are distinguished by their pearly sheen.

-After her, it was Victorien Galière, teacher and son of a farmer, who showed great talent in painting.
-Exhibited in Paris from 1945, his work reflects his vacations in Le Born in Lozère, the landscapes of the country and the familiar objects he found there.
-His work is now the property of the Conseil départemental, which is responsible for preserving the collections of the Société des lettres, sciences et arts de la Lozère
+After her, Victorien Galière, a teacher and farmer's son, showed great talent for painting.
+Exhibited in Paris from 1945, his work reflects his vacations at Le Born in Lozère, the local landscapes and the familiar objects he found there.
+Today, his work is the property of the Conseil départemental, which is responsible for preserving the holdings of the Société des lettres, sciences et arts de la Lozère.

-The city of Mende is also the custodian of 16,000 museum objects, covering a period from the first traces of life to the present century.
-Closed since 1995, the Ignon-Fabre Museum, which is currently undergoing a major renovation, should allow the general public to discover some of these collections.
-Renamed Musée du Gévaudan, and labeled Musée de France, it should reopen at the end of 2022
+The town of Mende is also home to 16,000 museum objects, covering a period from the earliest traces of life to the present century.
+Closed since 1995, the Musée Ignon-Fabre has undergone extensive renovation to enable the general public to discover some of these collections.
+Renamed the Musée du Gévaudan and awarded the Musée de France label, it reopened its doors at the end of 2022.

-It will be 1,200m2 in size and will be divided into three levels.
-The first floor, open to the territory, will be free access, with introductory and shared spaces, including a Center for the Interpretation of Architecture and Heritage (CIAP) - Pays d'Art et d'Histoire Mende et Lot-en-Gévaudan.
-The second floor will be dedicated to the permanent exhibition dedicated to the territory and its history, to the arts and especially to contemporary creation.
-While the second floor will host temporary exhibitions.
-Located in the heart of the historic center of Mende, this artistic component is part of a larger heritage, urban and architectural project, which aims to transmit culture to as many people as possible
+The 1,200m2 building is divided into three levels.
+The first floor, open to the surrounding area, is freely accessible, with introductory and shared spaces.
+The second floor is given over to a permanent exhibition dedicated to the region and its history, roads and paths, through archaeological and contemporary exhibits.
+The second floor houses temporary exhibitions.
+Located in the heart of Mende's historic center, this artistic component is part of a wider heritage, urban planning and architectural project aimed at bringing culture to as many people as possible.